Introduction

 Legacy Payments support

-Existing integrators may still use the OAuth password grant for Payments
+Existing Payments integrations may still use OAuth password grant.

 Guidance